fortunee/MicroSvcRedis/README.md

 # Learning and Practicing
-Code examples from ramp up on either new technologies/ideas worth playing around with.
+Code examples from ramp up on new technologies/ideas that are worth playing around with.

 ## Tools
 1. [Node Redis](https://github.com/NodeRedis/node_redis)